-For the grocery list – Lean ground turkey, onion, celery, garlic (pretend it’s there), chili powder, cumin, fresh ground black pepper, crushed red pepper, tomato sauce, chili beans with chili gravy, cannellini beans, 2 packages Jiffy Corn Muffin Mix, shredded cheddar and Monterey jack cheese blend, light sour cream (optional).
+For the grocery list – Lean ground turkey, onion, celery, garlic (pretend it’s there), chili powder, cumin, fresh ground black pepper, crushed red pepper, tomato sauce, chili beans in mild sauce, cannellini beans, 2 packages Jiffy Corn Muffin Mix, shredded cheddar and Monterey jack cheese blend, light sour cream (optional).
 You will also need some milk and eggs to prepare the cornbread.
 See the package for instructions specific to the brand you have.
 I highly recommend that you have some tortilla chips on hand.

 Spray a large pan with cooking spray and place over medium heat.
 Add the ground turkey, celery, and onion.
 Cook, breaking up the turkey with the spoon, until meat is thoroughly cooked.

 Add chili powder, cumin, black pepper, crushed red pepper, and garlic.
 Ground turkey is quite bland on it’s own so it really needs a lot of spice to wake it up.
 Wake up!!!

 Add the tomato sauce, chili beans with chili gravy (undrained), and cannellini beans (drained).

 Let the mixture simmer while you prepare the cornbread.